datawire/ambassador-docs/docs/pre-release/argo/canary-rollouts-with-argo.md

     app: echo
 ```

-We'll also create an Edge Stack route to the services:
+We'll also create an Edge Stack route to the services.
+Save the following configuration to a file called `echo-mapping.yaml`.

 ```
 apiVersion: getambassador.io/v2